-RenFin Fund II Limited (the "Fund") raised USD 154 million in July 2007 to capitalize on the growth opportunities in the financial sector in Russia and the Commonwealth of Independent States ("CIS").
+RenFin Limited (the "Fund") raised USD 200 million in November 2006 to capitalize on the growth opportunities in the financial sector in Russia and the Commonwealth of Independent States ("CIS").
 The Fund's strategy at inception was to build a diversified portfolio comprising fast-growing banks and non-banking financial institutions with sound strategies and strong management teams looking for ways to strengthen their performance and market share ahead of an IPO or a private sale.
 Currently the Fund is in divestment stage.
-As of December 31, 2013 the Fund had eight equity investments in its portfolio representing minority equity stakes in Russian regional and Moscow-based banks with strong regional presence, an insurance company in Ukraine and a Russian debt collection agency.
+As of December 31, 2013 the Fund had six equity investments in its portfolio representing mostly minority equity stakes in Russian regional and Moscow-based banks with strong regional presence.